Rajat-Rathaur/readme/README.md

-Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose. | **by Steve Jobs**
+Imagination is everything.
+It is the preview of life's coming attractions. | **by Albert Einstein**